s1thlord/7MU009-Idon/README.md

 ![don4screen](https://github.com/s1thlord/idon/blob/gh-pages/Screen%20Shot%202016-05-02%20at%2012.40.26.png)

-**Fig 7** shows the 1volt per octave scaling to control modeled voltage output.
+**Fig. 7.** Shows the 1volt per octave scaling to control modeled voltage output.

 With an aim to get the software as authentic as possible to the original unit, the software audio output was compared to a Youtube demonstration of a homemade clone version of the 258.
 With this juxtaposition it was discovered that the exponential FM output sounded completely different to that of the hardware version, even taking into account factors such as amplification warming the sound, the microphone or mobile phone used to record the video colouring the sound did not accommodate the difference in sound.
 Upon investigation it was discovered that what Buchla described as exponential FM is also known as cross modulation (Timoney et al 2011).
 With this new routing in place the software was starting to get a lot closer to the original sound of these units.